-7 Tax Planning Checks to Carry Out Before You File ITR For FY 2022-23
+7 Tax Planning Checks to Carry out Before You File ITR for FY 2023-24

-Listen to 7 Tax Planning Checks to Carry Out Before You File ITR For FY 2022-23
+Listen to 7 Tax Planning Checks to Carry out Before You File ITR for FY 2023-24

 00:00 00:00

 Taxes are one of life's certainties, and no one likes paying heavy taxes with their hard-earned money.
-However, with appropriate taxplanning , it is possible to reduce your tax burden and prevent any penalties or late fees.
+However, with appropriate tax planning , it is possible to reduce your tax burden and prevent any penalties or late fees.
 There are a number of ways to reduce your tax liability and end each financial year with a little surplus in your tax savings.
-Proper tax planning makes it easier to build your personal finances and is an essential part of the financial discipline that one must follow for financial wellbeing.
+Proper tax planning makes building your finances easier and is an essential part of the financial discipline one must follow for financial well-being.

-Tax planning is among vital measures for financial planning as the main objective is to reduce tax liability at the fullest, while simultaneously adhering to legal obligations and requirements.
+Tax planning is among vital measures for financial planning as the main objective is to reduce tax liability to the fullest while simultaneously adhering to legal obligations and requirements.
 Notably, paying taxes eats up a significant portion of your savings, and this scenario occurs if you are not fully aware of the tax benefits and do not take into account various tax planning activities.

-However, by doing simple things like paying advance tax and making tax-saving investments on time to avoid any hassle ahead, you can save on your taxes.
-Here are some important tasks you must complete before filing ITR for FY 2022-23:
+However, you can save on your taxes by doing simple things like paying advance tax and making tax-saving investments on time to avoid any hassle ahead.
+Here are some important tasks you must complete before filing ITR for FY 2023-24:

 As the income tax department has launched a new e-filing portal for taxpayers, linking your PAN and Aadhaar is a vital aspect of the e-filing process.
-While filling in the information in the ITR form, you will be required to e-verify through Aadhaar linked OTP option, which wouldn't be possible if you fail to link your PAN and Aadhaar.
-If you don't link both ID cards before the final deadline, your PAN will become inoperative.
-The last date to link PAN and Aadhaar without a penalty was June 30, 2022.
+While filling out the ITR form, you will be required to e-verify through the Aadhaar linked OTP option, which wouldn't be possible if you fail to link your PAN and Aadhaar.

 2. Payment of Advance Tax